📚StudySolv

 -1-1-2-4

-Step 2: Plot the points and draw the lines.
+Step 2: Plot the points and draw each line.

-Step 3: Reflect on the role of 'a'.
+Step 3: Observe the role of 'a' in y = ax.

 • All three lines pass through the origin (0, 0).

-• The value of 'a' is the slope of the line — it tells us how steep the line is.
+• The value of 'a' is the slope (steepness) of the line.

-• As 'a' increases from 1 → 2 → 4, the line rotates closer to the y-axis (becomes more vertical).
+• As 'a' increases (from 1 to 2 to 4), the line becomes steeper (closer to the y-axis).

-• Conclusion: In y = ax, 'a' controls the steepness (slope) of the line.
-All lines with different values of 'a' but no constant term pass through the origin.
+• Conclusion: In y = ax, the coefficient 'a' controls the slope/steepness of the line.
+Larger positive 'a' → steeper line.

 Q 1(ii)

 Draw the graphs of y = –6x, y = –3x, and y = –x on the same axes.
-Reflect on the role of 'a' in these equations.
+Reflect on the role of 'a' in y = ax.

 Solution